IamFatal/MapReduce/README.md

 Assignment for CSC209, Software Tools and Systems Programming.

-A simple engine to run programs written using a MapReduce model.
+An engine to run programs written using a MapReduce model.

 **Master:** creates the processes to perform map and reduce operations, assigns input files to the map processes, and facilitates communication between the different processes using pipes.